Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Low priority nitpicks**

+* Shizapis speaks when she is used, which is not faithful to the lore.
 * Naia is too OP vs Epsilon.
 Make Epsilon knockback the player and gain invulnerability if he loses more than 33% of his HP in a single turn.
 * In fact, Epsilon needs buffs in general: make the dash leave behind flames, make the lasers do damage.
 * When the player respawns, their lastMove is right by default, which is kind of weird.